Understanding new tasks through the lens of training data via exponential tilting: Conclusion

 \section{Conclusion}

 In this paper, we developed an importance weighing method for approximating expectations of interest on new domains leveraging unlabeled samples (in addition to a labeled dataset from the source domain).
 We demonstrated the applicability of our method on downstream tasks such as model evaluation/selection and fine-tuning both theoretically and empirically.
 Unlike other importance weighing methods that only allow covariate shift between the source and target domains, we permit concept drift between the source and target.
+Though we demonstrate the efficacy of our method in synthetic setup of concept drift (Appendix \ref{sec:normal-mixture}), in a future research it would be interesting to investigate the performance in more realistic setups (\eg\ CIFAR10.2 to CIFAR10.2 \citep{lu2020harder}, Imagenet to Imagenetv2 \citep{recht2019imagenet}).

 Despite its benefits, the exponential tilt model does suffer from a few limitations.
-Implicit in the exponential tilt assumption is that the supports of the target class conditionals are subsets of the corresponding source class conditionals.
-Although these assumptions are typically satisfied in the subpopulation shift setting, they are violated in domain generalization problems \cite{koh2020WILDS}.
-An important avenue for future study is to accommodate support alignment in the distribution shift model, \ie\ to align the supports for class conditioned feature distributions in source and target domains.
-One way to approach this it to utilize distribution matching techniques from domain adaptation literature \citep{ganin2016Domainadversarial,sun2016Deep,shen2018wasserstein}, similarly to \citep{cai2021Theory}.
-We hope aligning supports via distribution matching will allow our method to succeed on domain generalization problems.
+Implicit in the exponential tilt assumption is that the supports of the target class conditionals have some overlap with the corresponding source class conditionals.
+Although this assumption is likely satisfied in many instances of domain generalization problems (and is always satisfied in the subpopulation shift setting), an interesting avenue for future studies is to accommodate support alignment in the distribution shift model, \ie\ to align the supports for class conditioned feature distributions in source and target domains.
+One way to approach this is to utilize distribution matching techniques from domain adaptation literature \citep{ganin2016Domainadversarial,sun2016Deep,shen2018wasserstein}, similarly to \citet{cai2021Theory}.
+We hope aligning supports via distribution matching will allow our method to succeed on domain generalization problems where the support overlap assumption is violated.